 Aguada, Puerto Rico

-Foundation: About three hundred years ago on September 17, 1692, King Carlos II of Spain issued a Royal Certificate causing five small villages to ascend to the category of Collective Parish, each with a First Lieutenant.
-These villages were: Aguada (ah-GWAH-dah), Ponce, Arecibo, Coamo and Loíza.
+About three hundred years ago on September 17, 1692, King Carlos II of Spain issued a Royal Certificate causing five small villages to ascend to the category of Collective Parish, each with a First Lieutenant.
+These villages were: Aguada, Ponce, Arecibo, Coamo and Loíza.
 The honor of the position of First Lieutenant for Aguada was given to Mr. Juan López de Segura.
 The historical data indicates that on September 17, 2002, Aguada celebrated 310 years as a Parish.

 Nevertheless, understand that this was not the birth of Aguada.
 Aguada was founded in 1510, when Don Cristóbal de Sotomayor, lieutenant of Don Juan Ponce de Leon, and by orders of Don Juan Ponce de Leon, founded the first town on the site of Aguada with the name of Villa de Sotomayor.
 The date of this occurrence makes Aguada the second town after Caparra.

-In that same year, 1511, King Fernando arranged for the Island of Puerto Rico to errect a monastery, which gave origin to the Hermitage del Pinar.
+In the year, 1511, King Fernando arranged for the Island of Puerto Rico to errect a monastery, which gave origin to the Hermitage del Pinar.
 Then the Villa de Sotomayor became San Francisco de Asis of Aguada when the Franciscan friars came to found this monastery.
 It was completed in 1516.
 Perhaps thirteen years later, in 1529, the Indians killed the friars and burned the hermitage, the friar’s blood becoming the first martyr blood of Puerto Rico and of all the New World.